Espresso: Variables

-A double ristretto, the first half of the shot in the bottom glass, the other half in the top glass.
+A double ristretto, the first half of the espresso in the bottom glass, the other half in the top glass.

-The main variables in a shot of espresso are the "size" and "length".
+The main variables in an espresso are the "size" and "length".
 This terminology is standardized, but the precise sizes and proportions vary substantially.

-Cafés may have a standardized shot (size and length), such as "triple ristretto", only varying the number of shots in espresso-based drinks such as caffè latte, but not changing the extraction.
+Cafés may have a standardized espresso (size and length), such as "triple ristretto", only varying the amount of espresso in espresso-based drinks such as caffè latte, but not changing the extraction.

-The size can be a single, double, or triple, using a proportional amount of ground coffee, roughly 7, 14, and 21 grams; correspondingly sized filter baskets are used.
+The size can be a single, double or triple, using a proportional amount of ground coffee, roughly 7, 14, and 21 grams; correspondingly sized filter baskets are used.
 The Italian multiplier term doppio is often used for a double, with solo and triplo being more rarely used for singles and triples.
-The single shot is the traditional shot size, being the maximum that could easily be pulled on a lever machine.
+The single espresso is the traditional size, being the maximum that could easily be pulled on a lever machine.
 Single baskets are sharply tapered or stepped down in diameter to provide comparable depth to the double baskets and, therefore, comparable resistance to water pressure.
 Most double baskets are gently tapered (the "Faema model"), while others, such as the La Marzocco, have straight sides.